7 Business Blogging Mistakes That Cost You Traffic and Money

 You may also consider writing on new feature releases, team achievements, etc. But your focus should be on educational content and on a specific topic (or group of topics).

-2. Not adding a CTA at the end of blog posts
+2. Not Adding a CTA at the End of Blog Posts

 You might be familiar with the term “content upgrade”.
 It’s the lead magnet that’s relevant to your post topic and you add it at the end of that specific blog post.
 Thus, you offer your reader to submit his/her contact details and download it.